hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 The Grid Track and Trace transaction family allows users to track goods as they move through a supply chain.
 Records for goods include a history of ownership and custodianship, as well as histories for a variety of properties such as temperature and location.
-These properties are managed through a user-specifiable system of record types.
+These properties are managed using Grid Schemas.

 State
 =====

 All Grid Track and Trace objects are serialized using Protocol Buffers before being stored in state.
-These objects include: Agents, Properties (accompanied by their auxiliary PropertyPage objects), Proposals, Records, and RecordTypes.
+These objects include: Records, Proposals, and Properties (accompanied by their auxiliary PropertyPage objects).
 As described in the Addressing_ section below, these objects are stored in separate sub-namespaces under the Grid Track and Trace namespace.
-To handle hash collisions, all objects are stored in lists within protobuf "Container" objects.
+To handle hash collisions, all objects are stored in lists within protobuf "List" objects.

+.. note:: In addition to the messages defined in Grid Track and Trace, this
+    transaction family also makes use of Agents (as defined in the :doc:`Pike Transaction Family<pike_transaction_family>`), as well as Schemas,
+    PropertyDefinitions, and PropertyValues (as defined in the :doc:`Grid Schema Transaction Family<grid_schema_family_specification>`).
+Clients
+    and contracts that implement this specification will need to orchestrate these transaction families together in order to create a working application.

 Records
 -------